 It is also seems from the results that norfloxacin caused significantly decreased in fetal body weight, fetal body length (crown-rump length) and fetal tail length compared to control group.
-These result may be attributed to insufficiency of nutritional supply from the dam to the fetuses because female rats receiving drugs shows signs of soft stool or diarrhea due to imbalance in intestinal microflora, or may be due to trouble and drug interference in placental transmission in some minerals metabolism from the dams to the fetus such as magnesium and zinc which deficiency causes decreased in fetal growth retardation and increase in fetal resorption and early embryonic death [32].
-The critical role of zinc in fetal skeletal system development may be attributed to stimulation of insulin like growth factor (IGF) which has essential function in fetal growth [33].
-Also, zinc stimulate bone formation and mineralization, and increase bone alkaline phosphatase activity and DNA content [34].
-[35], demonstrated that fetal body weight, fetal body length and fetal tail length significantly decreased after ciprofloxacin administration in pregnant female rats.
-Many earlier studies mentioned by [36] demonstrated decreased in fetal body weight, fetal crown-rump length and fetal tail length after orally administration of ofloxacin or levofloxacin to pregnant female rats.
-[37] showed that difloxacin decreased significantly fetal growth retardation after oral administration of 20 and 40 mg/kg of drug to pregnant female rats during period of organogenesis from 6th- 15th of gestation.
-However, other study stated that fluoride accumulation with repeated exposure to fluoroquinolone is related to the bone and cartilage damage [38].
-The fluoroquinolone delayed developmental phase of epiphyseal growth with growth inhibition [39].
-In addition, significantly decreased in maternal weight gain and placental weight compared to control group.
-These result may be attributed to decrease in diet intake and water consumption [40].
-Many earlier studies reported that fluoroquinolones induced liver injury and hepatotoxicity through oxidative stress and generation of oxygen free radicals in the microsomal system with depression in endogenous antioxidant activity due to fluoride accumulation with repeated fluoroquinolone administration [41], due to drugs metabolism by cytochrome P450 and/or redox reaction.
-In addition to induced liver damage, drug also showed nephrotoxicity [42], cardiotoxicity [43], neurotoxicity [44], and placental toxicity.
-[45] showed that fluoroquinolone toxicity is associated with GABA-A receptor antagonism, resulting in decrease in the conductance of chloride ions.
-It has also been known that fluoroquinolone act as GABA antagonist in organism which blocks K channels connected to ATP [46].
+These results may be attributed to insufficiency of nutritional supply from the dam to the fetuses because female rats receiving drugs shows signs of soft stool or diarrhea due to imbalance in intestinal microflora, or may be due to trouble and drug interference in placental transmission in some minerals metabolism from the dams to the fetus such as magnesium and zinc which deficiency causes decreased in fetal growth retardation and increase in fetal resorption and early embryonic death [33].
+The critical role of zinc in fetal skeletal system development may be attributed to stimulation of insulin like growth factor (IGF) which has essential function in fetal growth [34].
+Also, zinc stimulate bone formation and mineralization, and increase bone alkaline phosphatase activity and DNA content [35].
+[36], demonstrated that fetal body weight, fetal body length and fetal tail length significantly decreased after ciprofloxacin administration in pregnant female rats.
+Many earlier studies mentioned by [37] demonstrated decreased in fetal body weight, fetal crown-rump length and fetal tail length after orally administration of ofloxacin or levofloxacin to pregnant female rats.
+[38] showed that difloxacin decreased significantly fetal growth retardation after oral administration of 20 and 40 mg/kg of drug to pregnant female rats during period of organogenesis from 6th- 15th of gestation.
+However, other study stated that fluoride accumulation with repeated exposure to fluoroquinolone is related to the bone and cartilage damage [39].
+The fluoroquinolone delayed developmental phase of epiphyseal growth with growth inhibition [40].
+Furthermore, significantly decreased in maternal weight gain and placental weight compared to control group.
+These results may be attributed to decreased in diet intake and water consumption [41].
+Many earlier studies reported that fluoroquinolones induced liver injury and hepatotoxicity through oxidative stress and generation of oxygen free radicals in the microsomal system with depression in endogenous antioxidant activity due to fluoride accumulation with repeated fluoroquinolone administration [42], due to drugs metabolism by cytochrome P450 and/or redox reaction.
+In addition to induced liver damage, drug also showed nephrotoxicity [43], cardiotoxicity [44], neurotoxicity [45], and placental toxicity.
+[46] showed that fluoroquinolone toxicity is associated with GABA-A receptor antagonism, resulting in decrease in the conductance of chloride ions.
+It has also been known that fluoroquinolone act as GABA antagonist in organism which blocks K channels connected to ATP [47].
 As well as, it's related to NMDA receptor activation by eliminating Mg2+ block in ion channel.
-In contrast, lomefloxacin and norfloxacin blocked ATP sensitive K+ channels in pancreatic beta cells and increased insulin secretion [47].
+In contrast, lomefloxacin and norfloxacin blocked ATP sensitive K+ channels in pancreatic beta cells and increased insulin secretion [48].